tiberiusbrown/abc/docs/system.md

 | **w** | The width of the rectangle in pixels. |
 | **h** | The height of the rectangle in pixels. |
 | **color** | The color of the rectangle. |

 ## `$draw_hline`

 ```c
 void $draw_hline(i16 x, i16 y, u8 w, u8 color);
 ```

-Draws a horizontal line of a given color to the display buffer.
+Draw a horizontal line of a given color to the display buffer.
 This function does nothing in grayscale modes.

 | Parameter | Description |
 | :-- | :-- |